New Hong Kong carrier Greater Bay Airlines granted air operator's certificate

-Hong Kong startup Greater Bay Airlines said on Saturday it had received an air operator's certificate, a key step in the process toward launching commercial flights.
+Hong Kong start-up Greater Bay Airlines said on Saturday (Oct 9) it had received an air operator's certificate, a key step in the process toward launching commercial flights.

 It hopes to have seven planes in service by the end of 2022 and more than 30 by 2026, subject to market conditions, the company added.